protecomp/ga-merge-branch/README.md

-# Merge branch
+# Merge action

-A javascript github action to merge a branch to another branch.
+A javascript github action to merge a head to a branch.

 # Usage